-No one has really told the story of RWD Forum (R.I.P) and the online community of grime producers, emcees and fans it united, and the music it manifested, so let me take this opportunity to take you back to your youth for a hot second, for one tune in particular.
-Those familiar with the legendary Channel U, and the whole host of classics it created, will almost certainly remember the 2005 banger "On Da Block".
+RWD Forum (R.I.P) and the online community of grime producers, MCs and fans it united, and the music it manifested, has never really had the props it deserved so let me take this opportunity to take you back to your youth for a hot second, for one tune in particular.
+Those familiar with the legendary Channel U—and the very many classics it created—will almost certainly remember the 2005 banger "On Da Block".
 But what some people might not know is that there's an interesting tale behind how the instrumental came to fruition.

 The story begins in the North West London borough of Harrow, with a 15-year-old producer by the name of Turfa, who, like a lot of producers at the time, was inspired by the theme tunes from popular video games.
 In this case: Megaman X. "I loved Megaman X and the soundtrack, so when I started playing around with Fruity Loops at 13 or 14 years old, it was an obvious theme to work with," Turfa tells me over the phone, as he reflects on making the beat.

-"Slyson lived on my road and was a member of The Lost Boys—a local crew of emcees—and we all used to go to the same youth club.
+"Slyson lived on my road and he was a member of The Lost Boys, a local crew of MCs," Turfa adds, "and we all used to go to the same youth club.
 When I started making beats, I was happy for anyone to use them and Slyson was one of the people that did."
 By the standards of the day, it was a local hit as soon as it dropped.
-Given that I attended the same school as Slyson and Turfa, the reaction from students was as if they had turned into overnight celebs and that we were in the presence of greatness.
-Which, of course, we were.
+Given that I attended the same school as Slyson and Turfa, the reaction from students was as if they had turned into overnight celebs and that we were in the presence of greatness—which, of course, we were.

-"On Da Block" was a RWD classic, MSN classic, Channel U classic, one symbolic of a new age in youth culture at a special time for the UK.
-And one that we will never forget.
+"On Da Block" was a RWD classic, an MSN classic, a Channel U classic—one symbolic of a new age in youth culture at a special time for the UK, and one that we will never forget.